faridabharmal/AKS_CAF_SolutionFactory/README.md

 We have leveraged help from Microsoft Partner [Fyrsoft](https://www.fyrsoft.com/) to create the contents.

 ## Support for future scenarios
 The contents are provided as-is.
-We are currently in the process of enhancing the contents.
+We periodically update and enhance the contents.

 ## Disclaimer